MahmoudAdelkamal/Reading-Recommender-System-api/README.md

 - A backend REST api for recommending books for reading depending on the number of unique read pages of each book.

 ## Tools and concepts :
-- Java spring boot, postMan and mySQL.
+- Java, spring boot, postMan and mySQL.
 ## How to Use it locally? :
 - Install the project.
 - Install MYSQL workbench